ucr-rhic/ucr-rhic.github.io/how-tos/rcf_generic_login.md

 __EDIT (March 9, 2021): When RCF switched to a unified organization "Scientific Data and Computing Center" (SDCC) not only did the gateways change they also got rid of the NX gateways in favor of new ways of using NoMachine briefly discussed here.
 For new instructions go [here](rcf_remote_login.md).__

-~~After you log in to the gateway you need to log into one of many other nodes that you can use for analysis or for setting up No Machine virtual desktop.~~

 These instructions will guide you through most of these steps with the relevant links.

 1. Create a public and private key and upload to SDCC/RCF database as described [here](generate_keys.md)